stevens-textmining/HateModerate/README.md

-# Examining AI System Behaviors against Rule-based Requirements: A Case Study on AI-based Content Moderation
+# HateModerate: Grounding and Benchmarking Hate Speech Detection with Content Policies

-This is the anonymous repository for our paper "Examining AI System Behaviors against Rule-based Requirements: A Case Study on AI-based Content Moderation"
+This is the anonymous repository for our paper "HateModerate: Grounding and Benchmarking Hate Speech Detection with Content Policies"

 ## Install
 ```